-children All-inclusive approach to all children attending after school sporting clubs Included within Equipment costs a wide range of options of extra-curric clubs for all children to engage within This has increased the profile of PE ac sport significantly across the school ar raised activity levels of the children w he school. clubs consistently across the year.
-Key indicator 3: Increased confidence, knowledge and skills of all staff in te £360 Eaching PE and sport Percentage of total allocation: ····, Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
-What has changed?: Sustainability and suggested next steps: Continue to use the LSSP Coaches to ensure high quality teaching of physical activity as well as CPD of school staff closely alongside PE coordinators and ALL teaching members of staff Working alongside the LSSP coach Included withir LSSP membership costs £13,225 alongside LSSP staff a recent teacher questionnaire revealed that 100% of staff are now confident in 1 Continuous implementation of progressive PE curriculum that all staff are confident to deliver and assess the children using the progression of skills which has been mapped out by PE team Continue to identify gaps within the subject e.g. confidence in staff teaching PE, particularly new teachers and ECT's.
-Included withir LSSP membership costs £13,225 has progressed well working alongside the LSSP.
-In a recent staff survey 100% of staff said they were confident with teaching Work alongside staff with implementation of new scheme and continue to monitor and track planning of PE with drop in sessions and team teaching from PE team.
+children All-inclusive approach to all children attending after school sporting clubs Included within Equipment toosts £360 a wide range of options of extra-curriculus for all children to engage within This has increased the profile of PE acsport significantly across the school arraised activity levels of the children with eschool. clubs consistently across the year. nd rithin Key indicator 3: Increased confidence, knowledge and skills of all staff in t eaching PE and sport Percentage of total allocation: Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+What has changed?: Sustainability and suggested next steps: Continue to use the LSSP Coaches to ensure high quality teaching of physical activity as well as CPD of school staff closely alongside PE coordinators and ALL teaching members of staff Working alongside the LSSP coach Included withir LSSP membership costs £13,225 From team teaching and working alongside LSSP staff a recent teacher questionnaire revealed that 100% of staff are now confident in teaching and planning PE.
+As a result of this we are now moving away from coaches and using the money to invest in equipment and a scheme to continue to develop our teachers.
+Continuous implementation of progressive PE curriculum that all staff are confident to deliver and assess the children using the progression of skills which has been mapped out by PE team teaching PE, particularly new teachers and ECT's.
+Team teaching with any staff who Included within LSSP membership costs £13,225 alongside the LSSP.
+In a recent staff survey 100% of staff said